Graphmasters/occamy/README.md

 </em>
 </p>

-Horizontal scaling of services in cloud infrastructure is a convenient and effective way to provide the required resources for running a service.
+Elastic horizontal scaling of services in cloud infrastructure is a convenient and effective way to provide the required resources for running a service.
 For computational intense request which have irregular and unpredictable schedules resources often end up being overprovisioned/underutilised to ensure that requests can be handled promptly.

-This library contains a server that assists in the utilises spare provisioned resources.
+This library contains a server that utilises spare provisioned resources.
 The server

 1. ensures resources can promptly handle any incoming request, and
 2. uses spare resources to assist in processing current requests.